 25. Share Your Recommendations

-If you’ve listened to a great podcast recently, read a good book, or watched an awesome movie, share it with your subscribers!
+If you’ve recently listened to a great podcast, read a good book, or watched an awesome movie, share it with your subscribers!

-Your subscribers will love learning what you’re interested in and they’ll get some awesome new recommendations they can check out for themselves.
+Your subscribers will love learning about your interests and get some awesome new recommendations they can check out.

 Aside from fun stuff like movies and TV shows, you can also recommend useful resources or tools to your audience.
-For instance, if you have a blog that helps other people grow their blogs, you can recommend a cool WordPress plugin or content calendar tool you’ve been using.
+For instance, if you have a blog that helps others grow their blogs, you can recommend a cool WordPress plugin or content calendar tool you’ve been using.

 26. Inspirational Quotes

-When you come across an inspirational quote that’s really meaningful to you, share it in your newsletter.
+When you find an inspirational quote meaningful to you, it can also be meaningful to your subscriber, hence an excellent newsletter idea.

 Inspirational quotes will add more interest to your newsletters, give your subscribers something to think about, give them something to relate to, and they can even help motivate them to reach their goals.